 These expenses relate to the research and development of new products and services and enhancements to the Company's existing product offerings.
 The Company accounts for the cost of research and development by capitalizing qualifying costs, which are incurred during the product development stage, and amortizing those costs over the product's estimated useful life, which generally ranges from three to five years depending on the type of application.
 The Company expenses preliminary evaluation costs as they are incurred before the product development stage, as well as post development implementation and operation costs, such as training, maintenance and minor upgrades.
-As of March 31, 2024 June 30, 2024, the Company had capitalized \$8,027 9,719 of research and development costs in other long-term assets on the Consolidated Balance Sheets, of which \$6,789 8,059 remained to be amortized.
-As of December 31, 2023, the Company had capitalized \$7,064 of research and development costs in other long-term assets on the Consolidated Balance Sheets, of which \$6,163 remains to be amortized.
-During the three months ended March 31, 2024 and 2023, \$350 and \$82 of amortization expense related to capitalized research and development was recorded in research and development expenses on the Consolidated Statements of Operations and Comprehensive Loss, respectively.
+During the three months ended September 30, 2024 and 2023, the Company capitalized \$3,209 and \$822, respectively, of research and development costs in other long-term assets on the Condensed Consolidated Balance Sheets.
+During the nine months ended September 30, 2024 and 2023, the Company capitalized \$5,864 and \$3,037, respectively, of research and development costs in other long-term assets on the Condensed Consolidated Balance Sheets.
+As of September 30, 2024, the Company had capitalized \$12,928 of research and development costs in other long-term assets on the Condensed Consolidated Balance Sheets, of which \$10,822 remained to be amortized.
+As of December 31, 2023, the Company had capitalized \$7,064 of research and development costs in other long-term assets on the Condensed Consolidated Balance Sheets, of which \$6,163 remains to be amortized.